manishborikar92/Regimen/docs/Prompt.md

 **Deliverable:**

-A complete, working Next.js 16 application with all files implemented, ready to run with `npm install && npm run dev` after adding Firebase credentials to `.env.local`.
+A complete, working Next.js 16 application in the `regimen/` directory with all files implemented, ready to run with `npm install && npm run dev` (from the `regimen/` directory) after adding Firebase credentials to `regimen/.env.local`.

 ---